scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 * Make sure the schema is properly created in the underlying database service.

-* You can check if the pods and the services are properly deployed by running the `kubectl get po,svc,endpoints -o wide` command on the bastion machine.
+* You can check if the pods and the services are properly deployed by running the `kubectl get po,svc,endpoints -o wide` command on the bastion.
     * You should confirm the status of all ledger and envoy pods are `Running`.
     * You should confirm the `EXTERNAL-IP` of Scalar DL envoy service is created.